tarpn/tarpn-battery-backup-deluxe/Assembly.md

 Several assembly steps for the Power Board require very high heat.
 A silicone mat is needed to protect your work surface.
 Be careful handling the PCB in between assembly steps.

-The general sequence of assembly is:
+The general sequence of assembly for the Power Board is:

 * SMD parts
   * R3
   * Q1, Q2, Q5, Q6
-  * Q1 to Q2 jumper
+  * Q1 to Q2 jumper (optional)
-  * Q5 to Q6 jumper
+  * Q5 to Q6 jumper (optional)
 * Terminal Lugs
 * F1 connectors
 * Resistors